treffynnon/hhvm-ssdeep/README.md

 Where `/path/to/hhvm/extensions` is a folder containing all HipHop extensions, and `sdeep.so` is in it.
 This will cause the extension to be loaded when the virtual machine starts up.

+## Documentation

+This extension is functionally equivalent to the PECL version I also maintain so the same documentation is applicable - see [php.net/ssdeep](http://php.net/ssdeep).

-## Differences from PECL
+### Differences from PECL

 There is one difference from the standard PECL implementation.

-* The info function is not included as HipHop VM does not implement phpinfo();
+* The info function is not included as HipHop VM does not implement phpinfo(); - //this does not affect the extensions public API//

 Otherwise, all functionality is (or should be) the same as the PECL implementation.